Moya112/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-# Overview of the analysis:
+# Project Overview

-* Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+The main purpose of this project is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-* Using the ERD I created in this module as a reference and my knowledge of SQL queries, create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
-Because some employees may have multiple titles in the database.
-* Using the ERD I created in this module as a reference and my knowledge of SQL queries, create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.

 # Results